 In this tutorial, I'll show you what halftone is and how to achieve a color halftone effect.
 I'll also show you how to make your own halftone brushes.

 What Is Halftone?

 You might be familiar with halftone patterns being used in printing.
 While the pattern is essential for that specific medium, halftone patterns also give a unique look to design work.
 Halftone is a technique that simulates tone gradations by using dots.
 These dots vary in size, spacing and sometimes even shape to generate a halftone gradient effect.
 The closer and bigger the dots on the halftone, the darker the image is.
 The smaller and more spread out the dots are, the lighter the image is.
 When it is all put together, the halftone effect creates the illusion of gradation when seen from afar.

 Nowadays, halftone is commonly used digitally to achieve a comic-book look, representing nostalgia in the digital age.

 In this tutorial, I’ll show you how to achieve a halftone effect in Photoshop.
 You can apply these steps to any image of your liking to achieve a black and white halftone and color halftone.
 We will also take a look at how to create your own halftone brushes in Photoshop, which can help you add great details to your artwork.
 Lastly, we will look at how to create halftone brushes in Illustrator.
 This is perfect if you are getting started in the illustration world and want to develop your skill and style.

-- Photoshop Actions42 Best Halftone Actions, Patterns, Brushes, and More! (for Photoshop and Illustrator)Melody Nieves
+- 38 Best Halftone Actions, Patterns, Brushes, and More!
+(For Photoshop and Illustrator)Melody Nieves20 Apr 2023

 What You Will Need